-Shark fishing shall only be permitted when the species are landed at landing sites (sitios de descargue) with their respective fins attached to the carcass (vástago).
-On-site landing (descargue in situ) shall be supervised by INCOPESCA.
+Shark fishing will only be permitted when the species are landed at the landing sites with the respective fins attached to the carcass.
+The in situ landing will be supervised by INCOPESCA.

 [.]
-Likewise, INCOPESCA shall exercise control in the territorial sea and in the exclusive economic zone over those national or foreign vessels, for the purpose of determining that the captured sharks retain their respective fins.
+Likewise, INCOPESCA shall exercise control in the territorial sea and in the exclusive economic zone, over those national or foreign vessels, in order to determine that the captured sharks retain their respective fins.

-The Executive Branch, in coordination with INCOPESCA, shall determine, by means of the Regulations of this Law, the shark species lacking commercial value and shall establish their use for other purposes of the fishing activity.
+The Executive Branch, in coordination with INCOPESCA, shall determine, through the Regulations of this Law, the shark species lacking commercial value and shall establish their use for other purposes of the fishing activity.

-Regarding norms of infra-legal rank, the Regulation for the Protection, Use, and Commercialization of Sharks and Shark Fins must be highlighted, approved by the INCOPESCA Board of Directors Agreements (AJDIP) AJDIP-415-2003 and AJDIP 067-2018.
-In the latter, the entire procedure associated with the capture, landing, and oversight of shark fishing in Costa Rica is provided, under the charge of INCOPESCA.
-For its part, the INCOPESCA Board of Directors Agreement AJDIP/431 of August 31, 2005, establishes the obligation for all national or foreign commercial fishing vessels arriving at a National Port with shark to present to INCOPESCA the request for landing inspection (inspección de desembarque) of said product.
-At the same time, AJDIP-026-2018 approves the size at first sexual maturity (tallas primera madurez sexual, TPMS) of several shark species.
+Regarding norms of sub-legal rank, it is necessary to highlight the Regulation for the Protection, Use, and Commercialization of Shark and Shark Fin, approved by the INCOPESCA Board of Directors agreements (AJDIP) AJDIP-415- 2003 and AJDIP 067-2018.
+In the latter, the entire procedure associated with the catch, landing, and inspection of shark fishing in Costa Rica, under the charge of INCOPESCA, is provided for.
+Meanwhile, the INCOPESCA Board of Directors Agreement AJDIP/431 of August 31, 2005, establishes the obligation for all national or foreign commercial fishing vessels that arrive at a National Port with shark to present to INCOPESCA the request for landing inspection of said product.
+At the same time, the AJDIP-026-2018 approves the size at first sexual maturity (tallas primera madurez sexual, TPMS) of several shark species.

-The INCOPESCA Board of Directors Agreement AJDIP/028-2009 of January 23, 2009, formalizes the direct antecedent of this document: the first National Action Plan for the Conservation and Management of Sharks in Costa Rica (PANT) and its respective guide.
-Likewise, AJDIP 289-2017 includes "the list of species of fishery and aquaculture interest, according to faithful and exact compliance with Leyes Nº7384, N°8436, and Ley N°7317, precisely in what is stipulated in its Article 1", which includes the species of elasmobranchs that are of fishery interest (Anexo II).
+The INCOPESCA Board of Directors Agreement AJDIP/028-2009 of January 23, 2009, makes official the direct antecedent of this document: the first National Action Plan for the Conservation and Management of Sharks in Costa Rica (PANT) and its respective guide.
+Likewise, the AJDIP 289-2017 includes "the list of species of fisheries and aquaculture interest, according to faithful and exact compliance with laws Nº7384, N°8436 and Law N°7317, precisely in what is stipulated in its article 1," which includes the species of elasmobranchs that are of fisheries interest (Anexo II).

-For its part, in 2012 and 2013, two new Decretos Ejecutivos were enacted that extend protection to sharks in the national territory.
-Decreto Ejecutivo Nº 37354-MINAET-MAG-SP-MOPT-H of October 10, 2012, prohibits shark finning (aleteo de tiburón) of any species.
+Meanwhile, in 2012 and 2013, two new Decretos Ejecutivos were enacted that extend protection to sharks in the national territory.
+The Decreto Ejecutivo Nº 37354-MINAET-MAG-SP-MOPT-H of October 10, 2012, prohibits the finning of sharks of any species.
 Likewise, the importation of fins is prohibited unless a certification demonstrates that they were shipped naturally attached to the shark.
 Sanctions are also contemplated for the owners of vessels that land, transport, import, transship, and carry shark fins within the vessel.

-Meanwhile, Decreto Ejecutivo N° 38027-MAG of November 19, 2013, establishes minimum catch sizes for shark fishing, as a strategy for conservation and sustainable use of the resource.
-Similarly, what is indicated in Resolution C-11-10 of the Inter-American Tropical Tuna Commission (IATTC), of which Costa Rica is a member, is taken up again, regarding that the retention on board, landing, storage, transshipment, sale, or offering for sale as a product of the fisheries covered by the Antigua Convention, of the oceanic whitetip shark is not permitted (art.
+While the Decreto Ejecutivo N° 38027-MAG of November 19, 2013, establishes minimum catch sizes for shark fishing, as a strategy for conservation and sustainable use of the resource.
+Equally, it resumes what is indicated in resolution C-11-10 of the Inter-American Tropical Tuna Commission (IATTC), of which Costa Rica is a member, with regard to the fact that retention on board, landing, storage, transshipment, sale, or offering for sale as a product of the fisheries covered by the Antigua Convention, of the oceanic whitetip shark is not permitted (art.
 5).

-Finally, the Office of the Attorney General of the Republic (Procuraduría General de la República) has also pronounced on the subject of the sustainable use of sharks, indicating the need to bleed and eviscerate the shark in order to use its meat.
-By means of the previously mentioned Decreto Ejecutivo Nº 37354-MINAET-MAG-SP-MOPT-H of October 10, 2012, it is established that totally detaching any of the shark fins from its body or carcass (vástago) is prohibited.
+Finally, the Attorney General's Office has also pronounced itself regarding the issue of the sustainable use of sharks, indicating the need to bleed and eviscerate the shark in order to use its meat.
+Through the aforementioned Decreto Ejecutivo Nº 37354-MINAET-MAG-SP-MOPT-H of October 10, 2012, it is established that it is prohibited to completely detach any of the shark's fins from its body or carcass.

-Shark fisheries in Latin American countries, whether coastal, demersal, or oceanic, are a complex activity with different socioeconomic, technological, and logistical components.
-The most common problems and difficulties in these fisheries are primarily of a: i) ecological nature (habitat degradation, lack of biological data); ii) socioeconomic nature (culture, socioeconomic relevance, lack of community participation); iii) fishing regime (multispecies, seasonal dependence, limited autonomy, storage, fishing technology); iv) management (low priority, inadequate management, scarce institutional coordination, lack of stock assessment, lack of knowledge regarding selectivity, bycatch, and traceability).
-However, prevailing problems afflicting shark fisheries can include, on one hand, the high catch of juveniles and pregnant females that are susceptible to capture in areas close to the coast; and, on the other hand, the deficiency of production statistics by species that would allow for understanding historical trends and limit their usefulness in fisheries research.
+Shark fishing in Latin American countries, whether coastal, demersal, or oceanic, is a complex activity with different socioeconomic, technological, and logistical components.
+The most common problems and difficulties in these fisheries are primarily of a: i) ecological nature (habitat degradation, lack of biological data); ii) socioeconomic nature (culture, socioeconomic relevance, lack of community participation); iii) fishing regime (multispecies, seasonal dependence, limited autonomy, storage, fishing technology); iv) management nature (low priority, inadequate management, scarce institutional coordination, lack of stock assessment, lack of knowledge of selectivity, bycatch, and traceability).
+However, prevailing problems afflicting shark fisheries can include, on the one hand, the high catch of juveniles and pregnant females, which are susceptible to capture in nearshore areas; and, on the other hand, the deficiency of production statistics by species, which would allow for understanding historical trends and which limit their utility in fisheries research.

-Coastal artisanal fishing carried out by the small-scale commercial fleet in Costa Rica is of great social and economic importance for local communities.
-Sharks form part of the catches of this fishery, which operates with different capture systems.
+The artisanal coastal fishing carried out by the small-scale commercial fleet in Costa Rica is of great social and economic importance for local communities.
+Sharks are part of the catches of this fishery, which operates with different catch systems.
 However, the largest volumes come from longline fishing by the medium-scale and advanced commercial fleet.

 Discrepancies exist between landings and exports recorded by Costa Rica and FAO estimates.
 The sources of these discrepancies are uncertain and require more attention (Dent and Clarke, 2015; Trujillo et al., 2015).
 From 2004 to 2010, an average of 36 foreign vessels from China, Cambodia, Indonesia, Panama, Georgia, and the United States of America (USA) landed their catch in Costa Rica (Siu and Aires-Da-Silva, 2016).
-This foreign pelagic fleet had a high fishing capacity and its main target species were swordfish and shark.
+This foreign pelagic fleet had high fishing capacity, and its main target species were swordfish and shark.
 Since 2015, the increase in regulations discouraged the offloading of foreign longline vessels in Costa Rica.
-It is likely that foreign fleets captured fish within Costa Rican waters and landed in other countries; however, during that period, Dent and Clarke (2015) did not have sufficient records to be conclusive.
-Currently, records exist for 100% of the landings from the medium-scale and advanced commercial fleet, and there is a rigorous inventory of exports.
-Tariff codes have been updated for the main shark species and byproducts.
+It is likely that foreign fleets caught sharks within Costa Rican waters and landed them in other countries; however, in that period, Dent and Clarke (2015) did not have sufficient records to be conclusive.
+Currently, records exist for 100% of the landings from the medium-scale and advanced commercial fleet, along with a rigorous inventory of exports.
+Tariff codes have been updated for the main shark species and by-products.

 In Costa Rica, shark meat is primarily destined for direct human consumption and is exported to a lesser extent.